 Section 5.
 Notice.
-A Landlord who has knowledge that an Affected Tenant cannot pay some or all of the Rent for the reasons set forth in Section 4.A shall not serve a Notice of Termination, file or prosecute an unlawful detainer action under Code of Civil Procedure Sections 1161 and 1161.1 or otherwise seek to evict an Affected Tenant for nonpayment of Rent.
-For purposes of this Section, a Landlord shall be presumed to have "knowledge" of an Affected Tenant's inability to pay Rent within the meaning of the Public Order if the Affected Tenant, within 30 days after the date that Rent is due, notifies the Landlord in writing of the Affected Tenant's inability to pay full Rent for any of the reasons set forth in Section 4.A of these Implementation Measures, and provides documentation to support the claim.
+Except as otherwise provided in Section 3.B., a Landlord who has knowledge that an Affected Tenant cannot pay some or all of the Rent for the reasons set forth in Section 4.A.2 shall not serve a Notice of Termination, file or prosecute an unlawful detainer action under Code of Civil Procedure Sections 1161 and 1161.1 or otherwise seek to evict an Affected Tenant for nonpayment of Rent.
+For purposes of this Section, a Landlord shall be presumed to have "knowledge" of an Affected Tenant's inability to pay Rent within the meaning of the Public Order if the Affected Tenant, within 30 days after the date that Rent is due, notifies the Landlord in writing of the Affected Tenant's inability to pay full Rent for any of the reasons set forth in Section 4.A.2 of these Implementation Measures, and provides documentation to support the claim.
 For purposes of this Section, "in writing" includes email or text communications to the Landlord or the Landlord's representative with whom the Affected Tenant has previously corresponded by email or text.
 The notice and documentation required by this Section must be provided each and every month an Affected Tenant has an inability to pay full Rent.
+A Commercial Tenant's failure to timely provide such notice and documentation required by this Section shall not create a rebuttable presumption that it qualifies as an Affected Tenant.